coffeeexistence/mixcritic-angular/README.md

 ####Genres
   `ApiService.genres.index();`

-###UserService
+###Session
-  UserService is where the current user data can be accessed and modified.
+  Session is where the current user data can be accessed and modified.

   This is meant to be used in conjunction with the angular-devise authentication module.

 ####Adding new session data
     ```javascript
     $scope.$on('devise:login', function(event, currentUser) {
-        UserService.changeSession({
+        Session.changeSession({
           loggedIn: true,
           user: currentUser
         });